FrankHJCuypers/gaai/README.md

 *Gaai* can be installed on your Android phone using Android Studio.
 See [Environment setup](DEVELOPMENT.md#environment-setup).
 Only used by developers during development.

+## Install Gaii from IzzyOnDroid
+You can use your favorite [F-Droid client](https://android.izzysoft.de/applists/category/named/apps_markets#group_1181) for this, which then also takes care for updates.

 ## Install Gaai using Google Play Store